openlibraryenvironment/listener-openurl/doc/openurls-for-reshare.md

 * `rft.artnum` -- The number of an individual item, in cases where there are no pages available.
 * `rft.ssn` -- The season of publication, constrained (when provided) to be `winter`, `spring`, `summer` or `fall`.
 (All you gotta do is call.)
 * `rft.quarter` -- Apparently there are publications out there which use neither issue numbers nor seasons of publication, but specify which quarter of the year an issue came out.
 For these, you will find `rft.quarter` is exactly what you are looking for.
 Let me know how that works out for you.

+### Non-standard item metadata

+ReShare requests have several fields, drawn from ISO 118626, which do not have direct equivalents in the OpenURL 1.0 standard.
+For these, we accept the following non-standard item metadata fields.

+* `rft.copyrightType` -- copyright type
+* `rft.subtitle` -- subtitle
+* `rft.sponsoringBody` -- sponsoring body
+* `rft.authorOfComponent` -- author of component (e.g. chapter of a book or article in a journal)
+* `rft.titleOfComponent` -- title of component (e.g. chapter of a book or article in a journal)

 ### What constitutes a complete request?